Jamboree

 In Scouting, a jamboree is a large gathering of Scouts and/or Girl Guides who rally at a national or international level.

 History

 The 1st World Scout Jamboree was held in 1920, and was hosted by the United Kingdom.
-Since then, there have been twenty-three other World Scout Jamborees, hosted in various countries, generally every four years.
-The 25th World Jamboree is to be held in Korea in 2023.
+Since then, there have been twenty-four other World Scout Jamborees, hosted in various countries, generally every four years.
+The 26th World Jamboree is to be held in Poland in 2027.

 There are also national and continental jamborees held around the world with varying frequency.
 Many of these events will invite and attract Scouts from overseas.

 Other gatherings

 With the birth of the Jamboree concept, other large gatherings are also organized by national Scout organizations, geared towards a particular group of Scouts.
 Examples of these large gatherings include: